 C.1.4 Independent non-executives should have regular contact with the Ethics Partner, who should under the ethical standards have a reporting line to them.
 Yes The Ethics Partner has a direct reporting line to the INEs as required.
 This is reflected in the Firm's policies and procedures (PSN 29).
 The INEs hold at least one meeting per annum with the Ethics Partner directly.
 However, more frequent meetings are held with the Chair of the Professional Standards Committee (PSC) and the Technical and Compliance Director which covers all ethical matters raised monthly by the Ethics Partner to the PSC.
 C.2 Characteristics of independent non-executives principle The independent non-executives' duty of care is to the firm.
-They should command the respect of the firm's owners and collectively enhance shareholder confidence by virtue of their independence, number, stature, experience and expertise.
-They should have a balance of relevant skills and experience including of audit and a regulated sector.
-At least one independent non-executive should have competence in accounting and/or auditing, gained for example from a role on an audit committee, in a company's finance function, as an investor or at an audit firm.
-C.2.1 The firm should state in its transparency report its criteria for assessing the impact of independent non- executives on the firm's independence as auditors and their independence from the firm and its owners.
+They should command the respect of the firm's of their independence, number, stature, experience and expertise.
+They should have a balance of relevant sleast one independent non-executive should have competence in accounting and/or auditing, gained for exact function, as an investor or at an audit firm. kills and exp erience including of audit and a regulated sector.
+At C.2.1 The firm should state in its transparency report its criteria for assessing the impact of independent non-executives on the firm's independence as auditors and their independence from the firm and its owners.
 Yes The Independent Non-Executives section of this Transparency Report confirms that the INEs are subject to the same assessment of independence that is applied to all Partners and Staff.
-C.3 Rights and responsibilities of independent non-executives principle Independent non-executives of a firm should have rights consistent with their role including a right of access law or regulation, and a right to report a fundamental disagreement regarding the firm to its owners and, whe executive resigns, to report this resignation publicly.
+C.3 Rights and responsibilities of independent non-executives principle Independent non-executives of a firm should have rights consistent with their role including a right of access law or regulation, and a right to report a fundamental disagreement regarding the firm to its owners and, who executive resigns, to report this resignation publicly.
 C.3.1 Each independent non-executive should have a contract for services setting out their rights and duties.
 Yes Each INE has a signed contract for services in place C.3.2 Independent non-executives should be appointed for specific terms and any term beyond nine years should be subject to particularly rigorous review and explanation.
 Yes The appointment terms for INEs are reflected in the Independent Non-Executives section of this Transparency Report.
 As confirmed in Appendix one neither of the INEs has been appointed for a term exceeding nine years.